 On the tour, we were told that the freshwater crocodiles where endangered, and therefore bred here for conservation purposes.
 However, I was very disappointed to find many baby crocodiles stuffed into small tanks and even massive adult crocs (64) in dirty pens with not much room.
 You can also see Minah birds and other animals including the Filipino bearcat.

 What really put me off was that near the end of the tour, tourists were given the chance to have a selfie with a baby crocodile.
 The poor crocs were getting passed around to different people, some of the screaming and really not holding them properly.
-They also had their man is typed together.
+They also had their mouths taped together.
+I passed on this one….

 If you like to see local crafts, you can visit the women’s loom weaving cooperative – Binuatan Creations.
 They’re weaving is turned into bags, placemats, purses and many of the beautiful souvenirs.
 Once you have visited the women’s work space, you can then going to the shop to buy souvenirs.